gchq/gaffer-doc/docs/reference/operations-guide/federated-operation.md

 used as [shown in the table below.](#default-storeconfiguredmergefunctions)

-For example, when GetElements is used as the operation inside a FederatedOperation and the user hasn't specified a `mergeFunction`, the pre-populated `ApplyViewToElementsFunction` will be selected from `storeConfiguredMergeFunctions`, unless the admin configured it to use something else.
+For example, when GetElements is used as the operation inside a FederatedOperation and you haven't specified a `mergeFunction`, the function `ApplyViewToElementsFunction` will be used by default, unless an admin has configured a different function.

 See the default mergeFunctions for the operations below.